 Many Hungarian archeological items were displayed, and there were weapons, armor, and helmets among them.
 They were borrowed for the exhibition from several museums and collections of the Austrian-Hungarian Monarchy and from Europe.
 Many photographs were taken about them and lots of them were painted or drawn, and printed for magazines.

 Unfortunately, the majority of these items got scattered or lost during the two world wars so these photos and illustrations are very valuable to us now.
 This time, I would like to show you three particular painted illustrations of helmets and a few sabers.
 The paintings were made after the exhibited items.

 3. the helmet of Zrinyi Miklós aka Nikola Zrinski († 1566), fortunately, we still have this helmet in a museum.
 The helmet was registered in Ferdinand’s collection in 1586.

-4. a Hungarian helmet, used for hussar tournaments from the 16th century, made of iron, painted into green and red; it is supplied with an iron mask that was painted and decorated with a beard made of horse-hair.
+4. a Hungarian helmet, used for hussar tournaments from the 16th century, made of iron, painted green and red; it is supplied with an iron mask that was painted and decorated with a beard made of horse hair.
 These are from the collection of Ferdinand of Tirol, Ambras, and originally had been used on the Hungarian tournaments taking place in Prague in 1549 and 1557.

-6. a silver Turkish helmet, gilded, from the 16th century, from Vienna collection.
+6. a silver Turkish helmet, gilded, from the 16th century, from the Vienna collection.

-7. a Turkish-like helmet from the 16th century, made of iron, painted black.
+7. a Turkish-like helmet from the 16th century, made of iron and painted black.
 It is from the collection of the Esterházy family from Fraknó castle.
 You can read more about Fraknó Castle here:

 8–9.
 Hungarian helmets from the 16th century.